TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/TSconfig/Documentation/PageTsconfig/Mod/Index.rst

          *(list of table names)*

    Description
-         (Since TYPO3 4.6) For tables in this list all their records in additional website languages will be hidden in the List module.
+         For tables in this list all their records in additional website languages will be hidden in the List module.
 Only records in default website languages are visible.